Michael-Reefe/Loki.jl/README.md

 `ssp_regularize = 100.0`

 This sets the regularization value for the SSPs if they are being fit.
-This determines how much the weights for the individual stellar populations are "smoothed" to produce a more realistic (but equally statistically likely) distribution.
-The value of this parameter can be thought of roughly at the inverse of the relative error in your spectrum.
-So, if you have 1% errors, ssp_regularize should be 100.
+This determines how much the weights for the individual stellar populations are "smoothed" to produce a more realistic (but equally statistically likely) distribution; larger values impose more smoothing.
+The regularization is *scale-invariant*: its effect does not depend on the physical scale of the stellar mass weights (which themselves depend on the flux units, luminosity distance, IMF, etc.), so the same value produces a comparable level of smoothing across different spectra.
+Second-difference smoothing is applied *independently* along the age and metallicity axes.
+These properties bring the definition close to — but not numerically identical to — the `regul` parameter in [ppxf](https://www-astro.physics.ox.ac.uk/~cappellari/software/#ppxf); the two cannot be transferred one-to-one because Loki fits stellar weights in physical units whereas ppxf fits normalized weights (to match ppxf's `regul` exactly you would need to rescale by the ratio of the two codes' weight scales).
 You can disable regularization entirely by setting this to 0.

 `fit_opt_na_feii = false`